 One way to prevent it is to drink water by the bucketful, much more than you usually would.
 Water is provided on the trail by the tour company, and guides and porters will make it drinkable by boiling or treating it in some other way.
 However, this is sometimes not enough, and the water may still be too rough for your uninitiated stomach.

-There is spotty reception all through the trek, including Machu Picchu and the top of Huayna Picchu, but count on black holes lasting for several hours.
+There is spotty cell reception all through the trek, including Machu Picchu and the top of Huayna Picchu, but count on black holes lasting for several hours.
 Some days are better than others (day three is widely agreed to offer the best cell signal, although you may need to go to even higher ground to find it.)

 I must point out I had a local SIM card with Claro, and had reception every day at least for a few minutes.
 I’ve since heard that other networks may not work as well, either when roaming or with a local card.